 Istanbul Museum of Modern Art was founded in 2004 as Turkey’s first museum of modern and contemporary art.
 Committed to sharing Turkey’s artistic creativity and cultural identity with the local and international art worlds, the museum hosts a broad array of interdisciplinary activities.

-Istanbul Museum of Modern Art embraces a global vision to collect, preserve, display and document works of modern and contemporary art, photography, design, architecture, new media and cinema.
+Istanbul Museum of Modern Art embraces a global vision to collect, preserve, display and document works of modern and contemporary art, photography, design, architecture, new media, and cinema.
 It acts as an intermediary in the sharing of Turkey’s cultural identity with the international art environment.
 It supports the artists in their productions and their efforts to form international partnerships.
 Aspiring to make art easily accessible by the masses, Istanbul Modern provides education programs to art followers of all ages.

 Since its founding in 2004, Istanbul Modern has organized seven collection exhibitions that show the evolution and transformation of modern and contemporary art in Turkey as well as the international orientation of the museum's acquisitions.
 Through their chronological and thematic approaches, these exhibitions revealed both the changing dynamics of today’s art world and the conceptual similarities of contemporary approaches from different geographies.
 They also sought to display the common nature of art, which transcends borders, while bringing together both past and contemporary works.

 Through its collections, exhibitions, and educational programs, the museum aims to instill a love of the arts in visitors from all walks of life and encourage their active participation in the arts.
 Established in a building occupying an 8,000 square meter site in Karaköy on the shores of the Bosphorus, where it hosted exhibitions and events for 14 years, Istanbul Modern has now moved to a temporary space in Beyoğlu, where it will welcome visitors from May 2018 onward for three years while its new building is being constructed.
-The museum offers a variety of cultural activities in its permanent and temporary exhibition halls, photography gallery, spaces for educational and social programs, library, cinema, café, and store.
+The museum offers a variety of cultural activities in its permanent and temporary exhibition halls, photography galleries, spaces for educational and social programs, library, cinema, café, and store.

 In its collection exhibition “In Pursuit of the Present”, Istanbul Modern focuses on human conditions in today’s world.
-The exhibition features works that explore the relationship between humans and cities, nature, and between their own selves and their physical environment in historical, social and personal contexts.
+The exhibition features works that explore the relationship between humans and cities, nature, and between their own selves and their physical environment in historical, social, and personal contexts.
 Moreover, the exhibition holds a mirror to how human emotions are influenced by the new visual and aural stimuli that have emerged in the world today.

 Library: Collection of 11500 books